Juuso Välimäki

-Juuso Välimäki (born 6 October 1998) is a Finnish professional ice hockey defenceman for the Utah Mammoth of the National Hockey League (NHL).
-He was selected by the Calgary Flames in the first round, 16th overall, in the 2017 NHL entry draft.
-He has also played for the Arizona Coyotes.
+Juuso Välimäki (born 6 October 1998) is a Finnish professional ice hockey player who is a defenceman for the Carolina Hurricanes of the National Hockey League (NHL).
+He was selected by the Calgary Flames in the first round, 16th overall, in the 2017 NHL entry draft, and has also played for the Arizona Coyotes and Utah Mammoth.

 Playing career

 Amateur

 Välimäki was selected 14th overall by the Tri-City Americans of the Western Hockey League (WHL) in the 2015 Canadian Hockey League Import draft.
 He debuted with the Americans in the 2015–16 season, playing in 56 games, scoring seven goals, 25 assists for 32 points.
 He returned to Tri-City for the 2016–17 season, improving his scoring, recording 19 goals and 61 points in 60 games.
 He was named to the WHL's Western Conference Second All-Star Team alongside teammates Parker Wotherspoon and Morgan Geekie.
 The Americans made the 2017 WHL playoffs and faced the Seattle Thunderbirds in the first round best-of-seven series.
 Tri-City was swept in four games, with Välimäki recording just one assist in the series.
 In his third and final season with Tri-City, he appeared in just 43 games, marking 14 goals and 45 points.
 He was named a WHL Western Conference Second Team All-Star for the second consecutive season, this time representing the team alone.
 The Americans made the 2018 WHL playoffs and swept their first round series with the Kelowna Rockets and their second round series against the Victoria Royals.
 However, in the third round, they ran into their division rival, the Everett Silvertips, and were eliminated in six games.
 In the Americans' 12 playoff games, Välimäki added four goals and 17 points and was a "rock on the blueline".